All of the most commonly asked questions about perimenopause and menopause in one place.

 HRT is a safe option for many women going through perimenopause and menopause to help relieve symptoms by replacing the oestrogen that has been lost as we age.
 This article explains exactly what HRT is and the benefits it can bring during menopause.

 There is contradictory and often misleading information from time to time in the media about HRT.

-To help, world-leading expert Dr Avrum Bluming, co-authored the best-selling book ‘Oestrogen Matters’.
-In this book, Dr Bluming explored the benefits and risks of HRT and the links with breast cancer, heart health, osteoporosis and Alzheimers.
-You can watch some video clips of Dr Bluming explaining some of his key findings here.
+To help, world-leading expert Dr Avrum Bluming co-authored the best-selling book ‘Oestrogen Matters’.
+In this book, Dr Bluming explored the benefits and risks of HRT and its links with breast cancer, heart health, osteoporosis and Alzheimer's.
+Watch some video clips of Dr Bluming explaining some of his key findings.

-We have some great articles and video interviews that can support you to manage your health, nutrition, fitness and weight management goals either instead of using HRT, or alongside it:
+We have some great articles and video interviews that can support you in managing your health, nutrition, fitness and weight management goals either instead of using HRT or alongside it:

 Managing your menopause without HRT – Dr Louise Newson talks through tips for your nutrition, exercise and other ideas to manage your menopause without HRT.